kleberbaum/kleberbaum/stories.md

 ## [](#prologue)Prologue

-The F train shrieks through lightless tunnels like a metal banshee slithering beneath Manhattan’s icy facade.
+The F train shrieks through gloomy tunnels like a metal banshee.
 Fluorescent light flickers hypnotically across blank faces.
-Pop songs bleat tinnily from the headphones of a Walkman.
+A pop song bleats tinnily from the headphones of a passenger.

-A 24 year old man with a tie stares numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
+I stare numbly at the graffitied walls as we travel downtown.
+Bush or Gore, red or blue — does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.

-I am a temp, building websites for greedy corporations to hawk useless crap.
-Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.
+As a 24 year old temp I waste my time building websites to hawk useless crap.
+My thoughts fade into a recursive swirl of doubt.

 I came here chasing a bubble, now my friends have become nothing but orphans to our shared objectives; our code, once a vibrant program destined to revolutionize, nothing more than a bug-riddled archive.
 The blinking cursor was once our greates inspiration, now it only ticks the time away.
 Laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.